cameronDz/roll-call-application/README.md

 ###### 17 April 2018
 - Add input field for checked in guest raffle
 - Ability to decide how to sort Guest lists
+- Add parameter to Preregister list for filtering

 ###### 16 April 2018
 - Added ability to create a raffle based on guests that have checked in and the time they checked in